 The discussions, debates, cross-country interaction and joint activities by all participants will foster young peoples sense of European citizenship.
 As they continue to develop joint projects across the whole map of Europe their understanding of their respective roles regarding a common future of Europe through peaceful cooperation and constructive dialogue will also be strengthened.

 The EIDP consists of people who have an extensive experience in East-West cooperation.
-As project managers, we have studied International Relations, law and History, both with a focus on and a great interest for Eastern Europe, but also for developments in the Euromed Region.
+As project managers, we have studied International Relations, Law and History, both with a focus on and a great interest in Eastern Europe, but also for developments in the Euromed Region.

 Organizations – The EIDP gladly cooperates with (youth) organizations across Europe.The EIDP is a reliable partner for all projects regarding Eastern Europe, Caucasus, Central Asia, and the Mediterranean.
 Is your organization ready to jointly develop projects with the EIDP?
 Contact us!

 Individuals – Are you interested in (youth) NGO or project-related work, and would you like to help set up and run projects across Europe?
 Become an EIDP project manager!
 Our pan-European network of experts is ready to start working with you!
-Dont hestitate, make the difference!
+Don’t hesitate, make the difference!
 Questions?
 Contact us!

 1.A strong core

-The board of the EIDP consists of a group ofdedicated people who are committedto the EIDP.
-They have profound experience, based on long term residence abroad.
+The board of the EIDP consists of a group of dedicated people who are committed to the EIDP.
+They have a profound experience, based on long-term residence abroad.
 Next to that, they have also gained experience working on a wide range of different projects around Europe.

 2.A track record.
 The EIDP has been active for five years and in that period we have acquired an impressive track record.